MahyarNV/cautious-quiz/README.md

 # cautious-test
-A js built test application 🔥🔥
+A simple javascript application to take unsecured exams!